-- Authorizes officers to provide in-person notice that a vessel is at risk of becoming derelict if there is a body camera recording. - Authorizes law enforcement officers to relocate at-risk vessels to a certain distance from mangroves or vegetation. - Authorizes the FWC to establish a derelict vessel prevention program. - Authorizes local governments to enact and enforce regulations to remove an abandoned or lost vessel affixed to a public mooring. - Authorizes law enforcement officers to relocate or remove public nuisance vessels from the waters of this state. - Prohibits the Department of Highway Safety and Motor Vehicles (DHSMV) from issuing a certificate of title to an applicant for a vessel that has been deemed derelict, and beginning in 2023, authorizes the DHSMV to reject an application for a certificate of title for a vessel that has been deemed derelict. - Authorizes the FWC to provide local government grants for the destruction and disposal of derelict vessels. - Creates specific procedures for derelict vessels or vessels that have been declared a public nuisance that are present on waters of this state, including notice and hearing requirements and liability for removal costs. - Revises the definition of the term "derelict vessel" to specify requirements for a vessel to be considered "wrecked," "junked," or "substantially dismantled." - Authorizes certain governmental subdivisions to perform relocation or removal activities and specifies requirements for licensure, insurance, and equipment.
+- Authorizes local governments to enact and enforce regulations to remove an abandoned or lost vessel affixed to a public mooring. - Prohibits the Department of Highway Safety and Motor Vehicles (DHSMV) from issuing a certificate of title to an applicant for a vessel that has been deemed derelict, and beginning in 2023, authorizes DHSMV to reject an application for a certificate of title for a vessel that has been deemed derelict. - Authorizes FWC to provide local government grants for the removal, destruction, and disposal of derelict vessels. - Revises provisions relating to the removal of derelict vessels and public nuisance vessels, and creates specific procedures for such vessels, including notice and hearing requirements and liability for removal costs. - Authorizes FWC, law enforcement agencies, and authorized governmental subdivisions to perform relocation, removal, storage, destruction, and disposal activities.